Solo Travel in Vietnam – What You Need to Know

 When you’re travelling solo in Vietnam, staying connected is very important for your personal safety and peace of mind.
-The best option for internet access while you’re travelling in Vietnam is to buy a SIM card.
+The best option for internet access, while you’re travelling in Vietnam, is to buy a SIM card.
 They are easy to find and cheap to buy.
-Free wifi is available at most hotels and in restaurants but it is not a secure network and is less reliable than having your own internet access.
+Free wifi is available at most hotels and restaurants but it is not a secure network and is less reliable than having your own internet access.

 If you’re travelling solo in Vietnam, you won’t want to stand out or attract unwanted attention.
 Vietnamese people dress conservatively.
 Shorts and singlet tops are usually not appreciated so cover up and you’ll fit right in.
 I took several long-sleeved shirts and lightweight long pants for my solo trip to Vietnam.

 When visiting a temple, dressing conservatively is considered a sign of respect.
 Cover your knees and shoulders or you may not be allowed to enter.

 Never sit with your feet pointing towards the Buddha.
 This is considered very impolite behaviour.

 Health & wellbeing

 Staying healthy is very important when you’re travelling solo in Vietnam.
 Here are some travel tips to help you stay well: